-- (c) setting priorities and making decisions in accordance with safety aspects and relevant rules and regulations appropriate to the operational situation, including emergencies. - 16.
-The test or check should be accomplished under IFR, if the IR rating is included, and as far as possible be accomplished in a simulated CAT environment.
-An essential element to be checked is the ability to plan and conduct the flight from routine briefing material. - 17.
-When the type rating course has included less than 2 hours flight training on the aircraft, the skill test may be conducted in an FFS and may be completed before the flight training in the aircraft.
+- The following matters shall be specifically checked by the examiner for applicants for the ATPL or a type rating for multi-pilot aircraft or for multi-pilot operations in a single-pilot aeroplane extending to the duties of a PIC, irrespective of whether the applicant acts as PF or PM: - a) management of crew cooperation; - maintaining a general survey of the aircraft operation by appropriate supervision; and - setting priorities and making decisions in accordance with safety aspects and relevant rules and regulations appropriate to the operational situation, including emergencies. - The test or check should be accomplished under IFR, if the IR rating is included, and as far as possible be accomplished in a simulated CAT environment.
+An essential element to be checked is the ability to plan and conduct the flight from routine briefing material. - When the type rating course has included less than 2 hours flight training on the aircraft, the skill test may be conducted in an FFS and may be completed before the flight training in the aircraft.